A LOCAL BUSINESS SERVING DUMFRIES AND GALLOWAY

 If your property is old or difficult to upgrade, there are safety nets being finalized:

-If you own a property with a rating of D, E, F, or G, you should start planning upgrades now.
-Common "high-impact" improvements include:
+If you own a property with a rating of D, E, F, or G, you could start planning upgrades now.

 The Heat Retention Rating (HRR) is the most significant change to Scottish property standards in decades.
 It shifts the focus from how cheaply you can heat a home to how well the building holds onto that heat.